amanojas/FirstWebsite/content/courses/example/example1.md

 ### Prices Rise When the Government Prints Too Much Money

 <center>
-*"Inflation is always and everywhere a monetary phenomenon"* - Milton Friedman
+*"Inflation is always and everywhere a monetary phenomenon"* - Milton Friedman.
 </center>